nasa-gibs/worldview/doc/testing.md

 # Testing
-Note: Some of the parameters below may no longer be functional.
-Please contact us if you have any issues at support@earthdata.nasa.gov.

-To run unit tests using Grunt, see the [Grunt Targets](https://github.com/nasa-gibs/worldview/blob/9781bcc3c177338bf3043f59c1ebe1a9d8ae4355/doc/developing.md#unit-tests) documentation
+To run unit tests, run `npm test`.

+End-to-end tests are also available with the following commands:

+`npm run e2e:chrome`
+`npm run e2e:firefox`
+`npm run browserstack`

+## Mocking Data

-Append the following parameters to the URL to test using mock data.
+Append the following parameters to the URL to test using mock data;

-## Permalinks

 ### External